Different Types Of Postgrad Accommodation

 If you are applying to live in a hall of residence then you will need to complete the application form by the deadline indicated to you.
 The university will then confirm back to you whether or not you have been allocated accommodation.
 Until you receive this confirmation you should not assume that you have been given a place in a hall of residence.

 Postgrad Solutions has partnered with Fresh Student Living – a company that provides privately managed purpose-built student accommodation in fantastic locations throughout the UK.
 There’s a huge choice of accommodation options available through Fresh Student Living, including self contained studios, shared apartments and en suite rooms, with all bills included, CCTV and on site accommodation teams for your added peace of mind.
-Fresh Student Living is a leading provider of student accommodation, offering secure, comfortable and modern accommodation to over 16,000 students in more than 50 spots across the UK, including Aberdeen, Bangor, Bath, Birmingham, Bournemouth, Bristol, Cardiff, Chester, Derby, Dublin, Durham, Edinburgh, Exeter, Glasgow, Ipswich, Kingston, Leeds, Leicester, Liverpool, London, Loughborough, Newcastle, Paisley, Preston, Sheffield and Southampton.
+Fresh Student Living is a leading provider of student accommodation, offering secure, comfortable and modern accommodation to over 16,000 students in more than 50 spots across the UK, including Aberdeen, Bangor, Bath, Bournemouth, Bristol, Cardiff, Chester, Derby, Dublin, Durham, Edinburgh, Exeter, Glasgow, Ipswich, Kingston, Leeds, Leicester, Liverpool, London, Loughborough, Newcastle, Paisley, Preston, Sheffield and Southampton.

 Other private accommodation providers